huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF domain resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF domain resource.
   If omitted, the provider-level region will be used.
 Changing this setting will push a new certificate.

 * `domain` - (Required, String, ForceNew) Specifies the domain name to be protected.
 For example, `www.example.com` or `*.example.com`.
 Changing this creates a new domain.